alimasri/movies_organizer/README.rst

 1. Install Python https://www.python.org/downloads/ and add it to your path
 2. Check if you have pip (python package manager) installed by running `pip --version`

  a.
 If not download the file [get-pip.py] (https://bootstrap.pypa.io/get-pip.py/), being careful to save it as a .py file rather than .txt
  b.
 Run it from the command prompt: python get-pip.py

 3. Download the project
 4. Navigate to the project's root directory
-5. Run the command: `pip install .`
+5. Run the command: `"pip install ."`

 This command will download and install the project with the required dependencies.